 The Master suite of your home should be a sanctuary, a safe place to unwind and let go after a long and grueling day.
-The way you arrange your bedroom plays a huge role in your comfort and relaxation; today we’ll be looking ways you can arrange your bedroom to create a space that is not only reflective of your own tastes and personality, but a space that soothes the senses for a more relaxed you!
+The way you arrange your bedroom plays a huge role in your comfort and relaxation; today we’ll be looking at complete bedroom design techniques and ways you can arrange your bedroom to create a space that is not only reflective of your own tastes and personality, but a space that soothes the senses for a more relaxed you.

 Your bed will naturally be the focal point of the room so make sure to always keep it tidy; a messy bed makes for a messy room!